Supported backends

 The backends work with Scala 2.12, 2.13 and 3.

-Backends supporting cats-effect are available in versions for cats-effect 2.x (dependency artifacts have the -ce2
+Backends supporting cats-effect are available in versions for cats-effect 2.x (dependency artifacts have the -ce2 suffix) and 3.x.

 All backends that support asynchronous/non-blocking streams, also support server-sent events.